Here Be Dragons Episode 5

 “Oh.”

-That was true, as far as it went, but it begged the obvious question.
+That was true, as far as it went, but it ignored an obvious issue.
 “Um, Zubin?
 Sir?
 If dragons made their tunnels slope UP to their chamber, instead of down, they wouldn’t need drains.
 Why do they spend all that effort making them?”

 Prentyze felt his face blushing deeper and a grin lighting up his face.
 Did eyes really twinkle?
 He bet his were doing so right now.